TStudioZ/KAJ-Project/README.md

 A bicycle horn sound is played (in [AddEditActivity](src/AddEditActivity.js)) whenever an activity is successfully created/edited.
 This functionality is implemented using `HTMLAudioElement`.

 ### Offline
 For caching the app, a service worker is registered.
 To inform the user that they are using an offline version of the app, a message is displayed in the top-left corner of the page.
+See [Header](src/Header.js).

 ### Using SVG in JavaScript
 In the stats section of the app, the user can see a line chart of tracked distances for the past 7 days (currently using only demo data).
 The chart is drawn using the `<svg>` element with paths and text created in JavaScript.
 It is implemented in the [Stats](src/Stats.js) component.